Team consulting

 Would you like to have a team that unleashes its full potential—far beyond the sum of its individual members?

-Teams develop their own dynamics.
+Teams are developing their own dynamics.
 The best way to shape these dynamics is to consciously take time for reflection, orientation, and joint progress.
-Such breaks create spaces in which teams can grow, gain clarity, and take their collaboration to a new level.
+Such breaks create spaces in which teams gain clarity, grow, and take their collaboration to a next level.

 For example, if you ...

-• feel that something is not right in your team in terms of relationships and work,
+• are feeling that something is wrong in your team in terms of relationships and work,

-• observe unproductive tensions and unfavorable group dynamics,
+• are observing unproductive tensions and unfavorable group dynamics,

 • want to clarify lines of conflict in order to use conflicts productively,

-• want to change unfavorable ways of dealing with mistakes and create a clear distribution of roles and tasks,
+• want to develop a healthier approach to mistakes and create a clear distribution of roles and tasks,

-• want to increase team performance within the organisation,
+• want to strengthen team performance within the organisation,

-• plan to establish a different way of working (e.g., agile working),
+• are planning to establish a different way of working (e.g., agile working),

 • want to learn how to deal with new tasks, requirements, or conditions within the team, e.g., as a result of company-wide restructuring,